 Recycling is the law.
-If your recyclables are mixed with your garbage, they will not be picked up and you'll receive a red Oops! sticker.
+If your recyclables are mixed with your garbage, they will not be picked up and you'll receive an orange Oops! sticker.
 Don't let your garbage be left behind.
 Make recycling a priority.
 Please keep glass, plastics, metal and paper (including newspaper, magazines, catalogs and junk mail) out of your garbage.
 If you are an owner of a multi-family dwelling, contact us for assistance to improve your recycling program.

 Retrofit for material recovery facility